 There was also no way for their over 6,000 volunteers to be recognised for their contributions.
 “We get many comments every week from customers who really appreciate their caregivers,” says Cramer “and wonder if it’s going to get to the right person.”
 Banner Health needed a recognition program that would make it easy to recognise team members and volunteers all over the company, whether they were in the next room or in the next state.

 Connecting to what matters most

-Banner Health is an organization where customers and their families can feel a culture of appreciation the moment they walk in the doors.
-“Today, I think what is occurring, we are now seeing this becoming part of the fabric of the organization, rather than some add-on project, some add-on tactic,” says Peter S. Fine, CEO and President of Banner Health.
-“It’s now starting to filter out into the organization as an expectation of the culture [at Banner Health].”
+Banner Health is an organisation where customers and their families can feel a culture of appreciation the moment they walk in the doors.
+“Today, I think what is occurring, we are now seeing this becoming part of the fabric of the organisation, rather than some add-on project, some add-on tactic,” says Peter S. Fine, CEO and President of Banner Health.
+“It’s now starting to filter out into the organisation as an expectation of the culture [at Banner Health].”